ricardoserradas/swagger-golang-docker/Readme.md

-# Swagger Training with Golang Core and Docker
+# Swagger Training with Golang and Docker

 In addition, I'd like to containerize it to mix experiments.
 Here it is.